Nathan ben Jehiel: Biography

-He was born in Rome not later than 1035 to one of the most notable Roman families of Jewish scholars.
-Owing to an error propagated by Azulai, he has been regarded as a scion of the house of De Pomis.
+Nathan was born in Rome not later than 1035 to one of the most notable Roman families of Jewish scholars.
+Owing to an error propagated by Chaim Yosef David Azulai, he has been regarded as a scion of the house of de Pomis.
 However, according to present scholarship, it is almost a certainty that he belonged to the Anaw (ענו, degli Mansi) family.
-Nathan's father, Jehiel ben Abraham, aside from being an acknowledged authority on the ritual law, was, like the majority of the contemporary Italian rabbis, a liturgic poet.
+Aside from being an acknowledged authority on halakha, Nathan's father, Jehiel ben Abraham, was a liturgic poet like most contemporary Italian rabbis.

 The details of Nathan's sad life must be excerpted and pieced together from several autobiographic verses appended to the first edition of his lexicon.
-It appears that he began life not as a student, but as a peddler of linen wares, which was then considered a distasteful occupation.
+It appears that he began life not as a student but as a peddler of linenwear, which was then considered a distasteful occupation.
 The death of his employer caused him to abandon trade for the Torah.
 He returned home, where his father began to bestow upon him the treasures of learning, the accumulation of which was continued under foreign masters.

-First, Nathan went to Sicily, whither Matzliach ibn al-Batzaq had just returned from a course of study under Hai Gaon, the last of the Pumbedita geonim.
-It was there that Nathan garnered that Babylonian learning which has led some to the erroneous notion that he had himself pilgrimed to Pumbedita.
+Nathan went to Sicily.
+Maṣliaḥ ben Eliah al-Baṣaq had just returned from a course of study under Hai ben Sherira, the last gaon of Pumbedita Academy in Baghdad in Lower Mesopotamia.
+Nathan learned these traditions, leading some to the erroneous notion that he had himself pilgrimed to Pumbedita.

 Then Narbonne enticed him, where he sat under the prominent exegete and aggadist Moshe ha-Darshan.
-On his way home he probably lingered for a while at the several academies flourishing in Italy, notably at Pavia, where a certain Rabbi Moses was head master, and at Bari, where Moses Kalfo taught.
-He arrived home, however, from his scholarly travels some time before the death of his father, which occurred about the year 1070, and which gave him the opportunity of illustrating the simplicity of funeral rites which he had been advocating.
+On his way home, he probably lingered for a while at the several academies flourishing in Italy, notably at Pavia, where a rabbi named Moses was headmaster, and at Bari, where Moses Kalfo taught.
+He arrived home from his scholarly travels sometime before his father's death, which occurred about 1070 and allowed him to illustrate the simplicity of funeral rites he had advocated.

-The presidency of the rabbinic college was thereupon entrusted by the Roman community to Jehiel's three learned sons: Daniel, Nathan, and Abraham – 'the geonim of the house of Rabbi Jehiel', as they were styled.
-Daniel, the eldest, seems to have composed a commentary on the mishnaic section Zeraim, from which the Arukh quotes frequently, and to have stood in friendly relations with Christian scholars.
-The three brothers rapidly acquired general recognition as authorities on the Torah; and numerous inquiries were addressed to them.
-Their most frequent correspondent was Solomon ben Isaac ("Yitzhaki"), an Italian scholar who is not to be identified with Rashi.
+The Roman community entrusted the rabbinic college's presidency to Jehiel's three learned sons: Daniel, Nathan, and Abraham – 'the geonim of the house of Rabbi Jehiel', as they were styled.
+Daniel, the eldest, seems to have composed a commentary on the Mishnaic section Zeraim, from which the Arukh quotes frequently and to have stood in friendly relations with Christian scholars.
+The three brothers rapidly acquired general recognition as authorities on the Torah, and numerous inquiries were addressed to them.
+Their most frequent correspondent was Solomon ben Isaac ("Yitzhaki"), an Italian scholar.

-Nathan's private life was extremely sad.
-All his children died very young; and the bereaved father sought solace in philanthropy and scholarly application.
-In the year 1085 he built a communal bathhouse conforming to the ritual law; and about seventeen years later (September, 1101) he and his brothers erected a beautiful synagogue.
-In February 1101 he had completed his magnum opus, the Arukh.
+Nathan's private life was unfortunate.
+All his children died very young, and he sought solace in philanthropy and scholarly application.
+In the year 1085, he built a mikva, and about seventeen years later, in September 1101, he and his brothers erected a synagogue.
+In February 1101, he completed the Arukh.